-- increasing blood flow to the cartilage and delivering nutrients that keep the cartilage healthy
+- Increasing blood flow to the cartilage and delivering nutrients that keep the cartilage healthy.

-Treadmills: Pros and Cons
+Treadmills: pros and cons

 If you’re jogging or running, a treadmill can put more stress on your knees compared to an elliptical trainer.
 But walking on a treadmill exerts about the same amount of force on the knees as using an elliptical machine.
 Treadmills tend to be more user-friendly and easier to use for beginners.
 They may also be better for building bone density.

 For beginners, elliptical trainers tend to have a steeper learning curve and can be awkward to use.
 They also don’t offer the same bone-strengthening benefits of treadmills.

-Safety Tips: Because the elliptical trainer can be more difficult to use than a treadmill, it’s even more important to get a demonstration and learn the controls before stepping onto one.
-If you’re new to elliptical trainers, you may want to avoid the moving handles at first.
+Because the elliptical trainer can be more difficult to use than a treadmill, it’s even more important to get a demonstration and learn the controls before stepping onto one.
+If you’re new to elliptical trainers, you may want to avoid the moving arm handles at first.
 Most machines have a set of stationary handles that are easier to use.
 And if you have a choice, opt for machines with wider foot platforms.
-These machines will allow you to adjust your stance for better balance and less pressure on your joints.
+These machines will allow you to adjust your stance for better balance and putting less pressure on your joints.

 When used correctly, both the treadmill and the elliptical trainer can be safe, effective workout options for those with OA of the knee.
 Depending on your specific needs and skill level, one may suit you better than the other.
 If you’re new to workout machines or are at a higher risk of OA, the treadmill can be a user-friendly way to safely exercise and promote bone health.